S.Africa Deploys Troops After Six Killed Following Zuma Jailing - UrduPoint

 But looting swiftly took over, reflecting hardship in a country hit by catastrophic unemployment and a toughening of anti-Covid restrictions.

-- Ramaphosa appeal - Once dubbed the "Teflon president," Zuma started serving the jail term after handing himself in to authorities as a deadline for surrender loomed.
+- Zuma faces another case - Once dubbed the "Teflon president," Zuma started serving the jail term after handing himself in to authorities as a deadline for surrender loomed.

 On Friday he lost a petition at the Pietermaritzburg High Court to have his case thrown out.

 The court said Zuma's claims about his health were not "supported by any evidence."
-The anti-graft panel is probing the massive siphoning off of state assets that occurred during Zuma's 2009-2018 presidency.
+An anti-graft panel is probing the massive siphoning off of state assets that occurred during Zuma's 2009-2018 presidency.

 He testified just once, in July 2019, but then swiftly withdrew his cooperation.